Global Water Partnership: Organisational structure

-The Network currently comprises 13 Regional Water Partnerships and 68 accredited Country Water Partnerships, and includes more than 3,000 institutional Partners located in over 170 countries.
-The 13 regions are: Southern Africa, Eastern Africa, Central Africa, West Africa, the Mediterranean, Central and Eastern Europe, Caribbean, Central America, South America, Central Asia and the Caucasus, South Asia, Southeast Asia, and China.
+The Network currently comprises 13 Regional Water Partnerships and 68 accredited Country Water Partnerships and includes more than 3,000 institutional Partners located in over 170 countries.
+The 13 regions are Southern Africa, Eastern Africa, Central Africa, West Africa, the Mediterranean, Central and Eastern Europe, the Caribbean, Central America, South America, Central Asia and the Caucasus, South Asia, Southeast Asia, and China.

-Although the activities are coordinated and supported from the Secretariat, Regional and Country Partnerships manage and govern themselves, and convene stakeholders to address specific issues.
+Although the activities are coordinated and supported by the Secretariat, Regional and Country Partnerships manage and govern themselves, and convene stakeholders to address specific issues.

 The Global Secretariat supports the Executive Secretary, the Technical Committee and other GWP Committees, and the Regional Water Partnerships in governance, finance, communications, planning, and operational management of programmes and administration.
 In addition, GWP is supported by its Technical Committee which consists of professionals selected for their experience in different disciplines relating to water resources management.

 The GWP Chair is Howard Bamsey, who took up the position in January 2019.
-Executive Secretary and CEO is Darío Soto-Abril (effective 1 March 2021) and the Chair of the GWP Technical Committee is Dr Jerome Delli Priscoli.
+The Executive Secretary and CEO is Darío Soto-Abril (effective 1 March 2021) and the Chair of the GWP Technical Committee is Dr Jerome Delli Priscoli.
 Its Patrons are Dr. Ismail Serageldin and Margaret Catley-Carlson. the Prince of Orange Willem-Alexander was a Patron until 30 April 2013 when he became King of the Netherlands.
 In May 2014 Ellen Johnson Sirleaf, President of the Republic of Liberia, became a Patron of GWP.

 Operations and Actions

-GWP most important tasks are Capacity Building and Knowledge Sharing.
+GWP's most important tasks are Capacity Building and Knowledge Sharing.
 This is done through publications, workshops, training courses, meetings, informal exchanges, and through its IWRM Toolbox website.
 The GWP IWRM Toolbox is a free platform and online database on IWRM with local, national, regional, and global case studies and references.
-It allows practitioners and professionals to discuss and analyse the various elements of the IWRM process, and facilitates the prioritization of actions aimed at improving water governance and management, as well as engage with a broader community for the solution of water related problems.
+It allows practitioners and professionals to discuss and analyse the various elements of the IWRM process and facilitates the prioritization of actions aimed at improving water governance and management, as well as engaging with a broader community for the solution of water-related problems.

 GWP also operates with strategic allies through thematic programmes such as the Global Water and Climate Programme, the joint GWP-World Meteorological Organization Associated Programme on Flood Management and the Integrated Drought Management Programme.
 Key strategic allies include among others: CapNet UNDP, UN-Water and UNEP-DHI Centre.